Angela Merkel Is Stepping Down. What Does That Mean?

-German Chancellor Angela Merkel will not seek re-election as the chair of her party in December, she reportedly announced to colleagues on Monday morning, kickstarting a race for her successor.
+Angela Merkel will not seek reelection as Germany’s Chancellor in 2021 and will step down as the chair of her party this December, she announced on Monday, kickstarting a race among senior figures to be her successor.

-Merkel’s decision does not mean she will cease to be Germany’s leader in December.
-Whoever succeeds her as party chair of the ruling Christian Democratic Union (CDU), however, will likely be allowed to use the position to increase their public profile before the next general election in 2021.
-In the meantime, Merkel is expected to eventually bow out of German frontline politics.
+Merkel’s decision to step down as party chair of the ruling Christian Democratic Union (CDU) means her successor will likely be allowed to use the position to increase their public profile before the next general election in 2021.
+After that election, Merkel is expected to bow out of German frontline politics.

 Although Merkel’s current roles of party chair and Chancellor are customarily held by the same person, it is not a legal necessity.
 She has been chair since 2000, and Germany’s leader since 2005.

-A regional election in the German state of Hesse on Sunday yielded poor results for Merkel’s CDU and her coalition partners the Social Democratic Party, (SDP,) both of whom lost 10% compared to the last election.
+A regional election in the German state of Hesse on Sunday yielded poor results for Merkel’s CDU and her coalition partners the Social Democratic Party, (SDP) both of whom lost 10% compared to the last election.
 It is the latest in a line of weak performances for parties in Merkel’s ruling coalition, signalling a broader shift in German politics.

 In Bavarian elections on Oct.
 15, Merkel’s coalition partner the CSU lost its majority in the regional parliament for the first time since 1957.